anaaf/trolley-pi/readme.md

 #### Simulating Barcode Scans

-1. Run the barcode provider script:
+1. Run the barcode provider script in a different terminal:
    ```bash
    make run-barcode-simulator
    ```